pierrecabriere/react-authmanager/README.md

 ```

 #### `fetchUser() [async]`
-Get the current authenticated user. `fetchUser` is called when the toolkit initialize its store and after an user login.
+Get the current authenticated user. `fetchUser` is called when the manager initialize its store and after an user login.

 **Return *(`Object`)***
 ```